Backflow Prevention /Cross-Connection Control

 Contractors doing any work on a Backflow Prevention Assembly – including, but not limited to, testing, installation, retrofits and replacements – must be certified backflow testers (PDF).

-- All meters require a backflow prevention device (Standard Detail #2346), which must be inspected and approved by the city before a meter will be delivered.
+- All meters require a backflow prevention device (Standard Detail #2346 (PDF)), which must be inspected and approved by the city before a meter will be delivered.

 - Contractors are responsible for any costs required to repair a fire hydrant, water meter or other fixtures until the city resumes possession.

-- Submittal of a request does not guarantee authorization of a construction or hydrant meter.
+- Submittal of a request does not guarantee authorization of a temporary water service.